agile-students-fall2025/1-project-proposal-undefined/README.md

 # What and Why?

 We plan to build a stock picker application that helps beginner investors evaluate companies without needing advanced financial knowledge.
-Providing a clear interface, users can login to the app and through our system filter publicly traded stocks by industry and and interact with an adjustable sliding scales for quantitative metrics (such as P/E ratio, EPS growth, or debt-to-equity).
+Users can login to the app and through our system filter publicly traded stocks by industry and and interact with an adjustable sliding scales for quantitative metrics (such as P/E ratio, EPS growth, or debt-to-equity).

 This gives users a straightforward way to explore how different financial factors affect stock choices.
 It also makes investing more approachable and educational for people who want to learn the basics of fundamental analysis.